dda-derek-wendell/Documentation/_entries/1100_customobjectlayout.md

 title: Configure Custom Object Layouts
 ---

 >This step helps to rearrange or add/remove Dodge fields in the custom objects.

-This step is optional.
+**This step is optional**

 Classic:
 **Type "objects"** into the quick find / search box. **Click** on the **Create** -> **Objects** link.
 ![Objects Quick Find]({{ site.baseurl }}/img/1100/search_for_objects.png)